rizdiaprilian/MLOps_Zoomcamp/UK_house_price/README.md

 - Orchestration with Prefect Orion (Prefect 2.0.3 is used here)
 - Deployment from AWS S3 and MLFlow with Flask application
 - Monitoring with MongoDB, Evidently

+## **Monitoring Strategy**
+- Batch Monitoring: Predictions are generated in batch within specified interval, e.g. every six hours, every day, or monthly basis.
+Common use cases utilizing batch prediction includes collaborative filtering, content-based recommendations.
+Running app from prediction service sends input merged with generated output in JSON format to the Mongo DB.
+Data stored within MongoDB is transformed into pandas format and is compared with reference data loaded directly from csv file.
+A program incorporating prediction pipeline and drift calculation takes both reference and current data to be compared on the grounds of selected features with the use of `ColumnMapping`.
+The task is separably manageable on each running function with Prefect Orion.

+- Online Monitoring: This service generates predictions after receiving requests.
+A downside is that the service needs to fulfill the requirement of running model in prolonged period until the change notice is issued.